raphaFanti/portfolio/docs/about.md

 <figure markdown>
   ![raphael is on the table](img/raphael_table.jpg)
-  <figcaption>Raphael happy as a child in Christmas after learning how to solder and soldering a table for his huge CNC machine during pandemics</figcaption>
+  <figcaption>Raphael happier than a child in Christmas after learning how to solder and soldering a table for his huge CNC machine during pandemics</figcaption>
 </figure>